LiquidFenrir/MultiUpdater/README.md

 zlib and jansson can be installed with [3ds_portlibs](https://github.com/devkitPro/3ds_portlibs)

 # Compilation
 Just run `make` in terminal.
-Bannertool and makerom **must** be in your PATH for or CIA compilation will fail.
+Bannertool and makerom **must** be in your PATH or CIA compilation will fail.
-There **WILL** be compilation warnings, not caused by my code but by minizip.

 # License
 MultiUpdater is licensed under the MIT license, a copy of which can be found in the [LICENSE file](../blob/master/LICENSE).